 Today, it seems that every food cooked on a skewer is call a kabob.
 WRONG!
 First of all, several dictionaries indicate that the preferred spelling is kebab.
-More important, the phrase shish kebab is an Armenian phrase in which shish means "skewer" and kebab means "roasted meat".
+More important, the phrase shish kebab is a Turkish phrase (also claimed by Armenians) in which shish means "skewer" and kebab means "roasted meat".
 Thus "fruit kebab" actually means meat roasted with fruit (not necessarily on a skewer) but frequently is intended to mean fruit on a skewer without meat (shish fruit??).

 I know that some restaurants serve beef or even chicken labeled shish kebab, but to me the classic shish kebab always uses lamb.

 The amount of each ingredient is determined by your appetite for it.

 The day before cooking, cut the lamb into 1-inch cubes.
 Seal in a Ziploc bag with the Greek marinade, pressing out as much air as possible.
 See Greek marinade about turning and kneading the bag.

 About 1 hour before cooking (allowing more time for a large amount of meat), prepare the other ingredients for assembling the shish kebab.

 Remove a piece of lamb from the bag, wrap a piece of bacon around the lamb, and thread it onto a skewer.
 (The skewer should go through both ends of the piece of bacon as well as through the lamb.)
 Thread a piece onion onto the skewer.
 Thread another piece of bacon-wrapped lamb onto the skewer.
 Thread a mushroom onto the skewer.
 Repeat for the other skewers.
 Then repeat for the first skewer.
 Cycle through the skewers until all ingredients are used.
 The ingredients should be snug and tight on the skewers.

 Pour the remaining marinade from the bag into a cup.